 Composition (per rotation): 1 doctor (LtCol-Col)

-The EU mission - EUTM Somalia /
+EU Mission - EUTM Somalia / Federal Republic of Somalia

 Composition (per rotation): 1 doctor and 4 nurses

-UN Mission and the EU MINUSCA - Central African Republic
+UN Mission MINUSCA - Central African Republic

-Light Field Hospital Role 2
+Field Hospital Role 2+

-EU mission – EUMAM RCA / Central African Republic
+EU Mission – EUMAM RCA / Central African Republic

-Composition: 1 doctor and 3 nurses
+Composition: Medical adviser (MEDAD) - doctor, 1 doctor and 5 nurses

 Cooperation with International and Regional Organizations

-The Military Medical Academy has intensive international cooperation with many states, regional and international organizations worldwide.
-The MMA delegates are active participants in many bilateral and multilateral activities in the field of military and civilian healthcare, whilst numerous delegations pay daily visits to the MMA.
+The Military Health Department has intensive international cooperation with many states, regional and international organizations worldwide.
+Delegates are active participants in many bilateral and multilateral activities in the field of military and civilian healthcare, whilst numerous delegations pay daily visits to the MMA.

 Other Special Aspects

-pregled (VSP) is a leading medical journal of physicians and pharmacists of the Serbian Army.
+Military Medical Journal: Vojnosanitetski pregled (VSP) is a leading medical journal of physicians and pharmacists of the Serbian Army.
 The Journal is published monthly.
-Papers published in the Vojnosanitetski pregled are indexed in Science Citation Index Expended (SCIE) Journal Citation Reports/Science Edition, Index Medicus (Medline), Excerpta Medica (EMBASE), EBSCO, Biomedicina Serbica.
+Papers published in the Vojnosanitetski pregled are indexed in Science Citation Index Expanded (SCIE) Journal Citation Reports/Science Edition, Index Medicus (Medline), Excerpta Medica (EMBASE), EBSCO, Biomedicina Serbica.
 Contents are published in Giornale di Medicine Militare and Revista de Medicina Militara.
-Reviews of original papers and abstracts of contents are published in International Review of the Armed Forces Medical Services.
+Reviews of original papers and abstracts of contents are published in the International Review of the Armed Forces Medical Services.
 The first issue of Vojnosanitetski pregled was published in September 1944.
 The Journal follows the tradition of Vojno-sanitetski glasnik published between 1930 and 1941.
-Impact factor for 2015 is 0,355.